open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 > * SHOULD introduce an environment variable `OTEL_SEMCONV_STABILITY_OPT_IN`
 >   in the existing major version which supports the follow values:
 >   * `none` - continue emitting whatever version of the old experimental
->     networking attributes the instrumentation was emitting previously.
+>     database attributes the instrumentation was emitting previously.
 >     This is the default value.
 >   * `http` - emit the new, stable networking attributes,
 >     and stop emitting the old experimental networking attributes